When it comes to the pigeons I tend to say "I" when I should say "We." This is a family project!

 My last thank you must go to my wife Robin.
 She puts up with me stressing out and worrying for weeks, along with the numerous phone calls, not seeing me from April through July, me leaving early morning for the lofts and getting home well after dark.
 I tend the Million Dollar pigeons continuously all day, every day.
 I put so much pressure on myself and my family, so that you can all depend on me.
 I am not sure if Robin knew what she was getting herself into marrying a bird man.
 "Pigeon Widow" applies here.
 Robin also will assist with the pigeons when needed.
 She is my pigeon translator and can speak and write Portuguese and Spanish fluently.

-In 2016, we added Meredith Baio as my Administrative Assistant, as well as Chuck Houghton, to assist me with any pigeon loft needs.
+In 2016, we added Meredith Baio as my Administrative Assistant, as well as several part-time Loft Assistants, to assist me with any pigeon loft needs.

 Again Thank you, Robin, Danno, Dad and Mom!